samreynoldsmath/PuncturedFEM/doc/ROADMAP.md

 - [ ] type validation with `pydantic`
 - [ ] add logging with `logging` module
 - [ ] save and load `PlanarMesh` objects to/from file
-- [ ] interior value interpolation for points close to the boundary
 - [ ] modify `LocalFunctionSpace` to treat a split edge as a single edge
 - [ ] add batch processing for multiple `LocalFunctions`
 - [ ] use multiprocessing to speed up computation